Royal Society of New Zealand: History

+James Hector was the manager of the institute and Director of the Colonial Museum and Geological Survey from 1867 until his retirement in 1903.

 In 1933, the Institute's name was changed to Royal Society of New Zealand, in reference to the Royal Society of London, a move requiring royal assent and a subsequent Act of Parliament.
 In 2010, the organisation's remit was expanded to include the social sciences and the humanities.